DanialArab/Docker/README.md

             }
         ]

 here we have a bunch of properties we can see when the volume was created, we can see the Driver which is local by default, which means that this is a directory on the host.
-We also have Drivers for creating volumes in the cloud (for a specific cloud platform I need to find the specific Driver for creating volume in that cloud platform).
+We also have Driver for creating volumes in the cloud (for a specific cloud platform I need to find the specific Driver for creating volume in that cloud platform).
 We have Mountpoint which is where that directory is created on the host

 let's see how we can start a container and use the volume we just created for persisting data:

         docker run -d -p 5000:3000 -v app-data:/app/data --name new_c react-app

-with **-v aapp-data:/app/data** we want to map the volume app-data to a directory in the file system of the container (so after the colon I type the absolute path in the file system of the container)
+with **-v app-data:/app/data** we want to map the volume app-data to a directory in the file system of the container (so after the colon I type the absolute path in the file system of the container)

-point: before running the above command we don't have to explicitly create the volume app-data, because docker automatically creates it.
-The same is true for the data directory, currently, we don't have the data directory in the app directory and so docker automatically creates it for us BUT there is a problem here this data directory will be owned by the root user and so because in our Dockerfile we set the user to the regular user and so after running t
+point: before running the above command we don't have to explicitly create the volume app-data, because docker can also automatically create it.
+The same is true for the data directory, currently, we don't have the data directory in the app directory and so docker automatically creates it for us BUT there is a problem here this data directory will be owned by the root user and so because in our Dockerfile we set the user to the regular user we cannot write in this directory:

         docker exec -it new_c sh